publicissapient-france/hands-on-assistant/google-assistant/README.md

 #### Make your app say or tell

 ```
-app.ask("Hey, what kind of cuisine do you prefere?")
+app.ask("Hey, what kind of cuisine do you prefer?")

 app.tell("You can make a tortilla with potato and eggs!")
 ```